Personal Training in Clear Lake: Evidence-Based vs. Gym-Floor

 - Credential-light; many trainers hold a 7-week online certification with no ongoing education requirement

-- Disconnected from medical history; no access to physician oversight or integration with your healthcare provider
+- Disconnected from medical history; no on-site medical practice or integration with your healthcare provider

-A 2022 systematic review found that supervised resistance training with medical oversight reduced injury incidence by 47% and improved adherence by 58% compared to unsupervised or loosely supervised training in adults over 45 [PMID 35423897].
+A 2022 systematic review found that supervised resistance training with medical oversight reduced injury incidence by 47% and improved adherence by 58% compared to unsupervised or loosely supervised training in adults over 45.

 Standard gym trainers typically lack awareness of GLP-1 physiology.
 Evidence-based trainers at Wellness Elite Fitness understand that:

-- GLP-1 patients require higher protein intake and resistance training intensity to preserve muscle during fat loss [PMID 34584910]
+- GLP-1 members require higher protein intake and resistance training intensity to preserve muscle during fat loss

 - Recovery tools—particularly IV therapy with amino acid infusions and NAD+—accelerate muscle preservation and energy availability